 Custom College Rankings: “Best” versus “Best for You”

-In wrapping up this new philosophy of academic rankings, we want to give ground to other ways of ranking colleges and universities.
-Of course, we remain convinced that academic excellence is best captured by academic influence as guaged by an objective non-gameable algorithm, namely, our InfluenceRanking engine.
+In wrapping up this new philosophy of academic rankings, we want to yield some ground to other ways of ranking colleges and universities.
+Not surprisingly, we remain convinced that academic excellence is best captured by academic influence as guaged by an objective non-gameable algorithm, namely, our InfluenceRanking engine.
 On this point we give no ground.

-Moreover, we remain convinced that ranking organizations that take a multicriterion optimization approach to ranking schools are providing a deeply imperfect product.
+Moreover, we remain convinced that ranking organizations that take a multicriteria optimization approach to ranking schools are providing a deeply imperfect product.
 That’s not to say such rankings provide no insight or value.
-But because they are billed as capturing what is best in higher education, they mislead and invite the two big problems described above, namely, arbitrary novelty for novelty’s sake and gameability.
-The net effect, in our view, is deleterious on education, causing schools to artificially adapt themselves to the rankings.
+But because they are billed as capturing what is best in higher education, they mislead and invite the three big problems described above, namely, novelty for novelty’s sake, gameability, and subjectivism.
+The net effect, in our view, is deleterious on education, causing schools to artificially adapt themselves to these rankings.

 But once such high stakes are removed from academic rankings, it’s possible to take a more generous attitude toward them.
 People trying to make sense of higher education have many different questions and many different interests in searching out and sorting through schools, and thereby coming up with rankings.
 So long as it’s not a ranking organization putting its brand and reputation behind a ranking but people themselves setting the criteria and evaluating schools by them, such a ranking process seems healthy and normal.